JAlcocerT/JAlcocerT/content/blog/llm-function-calling.md

 date: 2024-08-18T23:20:21+01:00
 draft: false
 tags: ["Dev"]
-summary: "Testing function calling with OpenAI Models.
+description: "Testing function calling with OpenAI Models.
 OpenAI Functions"
 url: "how-to-use-openai-function-calling"
 ---

+How to make so that LLMs are using our already built tools?

 ## OpenAI